-The Clinical Neurosciences CAG is one of the largest centres for neurology, neurosurgery, neurophysiology and neuropsychiatry in the country.
+The Clinical Neurosciences Clinical Academic Group (CAG) is one of the largest centres for neurology, neurosurgery, neurophysiology and neuropsychiatry in the country.

-Our CAG provides world class specialist services in stroke, epilepsy, movement disorders, motor neurone disease and neurofibromatosis.
+The Clinical Neurosciences CAG continues to provide world class specialist services in stroke, epilepsy, movement disorders, motor neurone disease and neurofibromatosis.
 We are national leaders in neuropsychiatry, clinical neuropsychology, functional neurosurgery, paediatric neurosurgery and neuropathology.

-Our CAG has a large portfolio of research network adopted research studies.
-CLRN: 26 studies (213 patients); Stroke Research Network (SRN): 24 studies (414 stroke patients); 38 Pharmaceutical commercial studies (191 patients)
+The CAG has a large portfolio of research network adopted research studies.
+Clinical Research Network: 26 studies (213 patients); Stroke Research Network (SRN): 24 studies (414 stroke patients); 38 Pharmaceutical commercial studies (191 patients).

-We have 11 FTE clinical-academic staff, more than 50 funded research projects, a grant income of £16.8m, and more than 100 publications.
+We have 11 full time clinical-academic staff, more than 50 funded research projects, a grant income of £16.8m, and more than 100 publications.